-The Evaluate Obstacle tool allows you to analyze input point features and determine if they present a flight hazard to aircraft in and around an aerodrome.
+The Evaluate Obstacle tool allows you to analyze input point features and determine whether they present a flight hazard to aircraft in and around an aerodrome.
 While some ArcGIS Aviation geoprocessing tools evaluate obstacle data from a feature class containing obstacles, you can use this tool to analyze an obstacle at a proposed location without adding that obstacle to a dedicated feature class.
 You place a point on the map that represents an obstacle with a defined height and preferred coordinate type.
-This tool compares that point to input elevation features and obstruction identification surfaces (OIS) to determine if the obstacle introduces a flight hazard for aircraft.
+This tool compares that point to input elevation features and obstruction identification surfaces (OIS) to determine whether the obstacle introduces a flight hazard for aircraft.
 For example, you can determine whether a construction crane will penetrate an OIS—presenting a safety hazard for flight operations—by exporting this data as a .json file to share with members of your organization.

-The following steps demonstrate how to use the Evaluate Obstacle tool.
+The following steps demonstrate how to use the Evaluate Obstacle tool:

 - Click the View tab.

 - Click the Aviation drop-down arrow, and click Evaluate Obstacle.